xcp-ng/xcp-ng-org/docs/cli_reference.md

 pool-sync-database
 ```

 Force the pool database to be synchronized across all hosts in the resource pool.
 This command is not necessary in normal operation since the database is regularly automatically replicated.
-Howe3ver, the command can be useful for ensuring changes are rapidly replicated after performing a significant set of CLI operations.
+However, the command can be useful for ensuring changes are rapidly replicated after performing a significant set of CLI operations.

 ### Set pool `igmp-snooping`